MozillaFoundation/ci-image-diff/README.md

 - GREEN diff regions are "changed content",
 - RED diff regions are "new content"
 - BLUE diff regions are "moved content"

+## Development

+See https://github.com/MozillaFoundation/ci-image-diff/projects/1 for the MVP kanban